isabelandreatta1/Unit2/Quiz Homework.md

 Solve them again, program them, draw flow diagram, test them.
 Add it to your repo for Unit 2

 ## Quiz 1
+Given 2 numbers, A and B, Output TRUE if one if them is 10 or if their sum is 10.

 ### Pseudo Code
 ```